statsd/statsd/README.md

   web-browser interface.
 * Console (`console`): The console backend outputs the received metrics to stdout (e.g. for seeing what's going on during development).
+* Repeater (`repeater`): The repeater backend utilizes the `packet` emit API to forward raw packets retrieved by StatsD to multiple backend StatsD instances.

 By default, the `graphite` backend will be loaded automatically.
 To select which backends are loaded, set the `backends` configuration